This report chronicles Harvard Law School's inaugural Interfaith Conference on Faith and Legal Work, held in March 2014.

 Faith & Professional Ethics Panel

 The second panel of the day focused on the ethical dimensions of faith and legal practice from the perspective of scholars in the field.
 This conversation was moderated by Nancy Moore, Nancy Barton Scholar and Professor of Legal Ethics at Boston University School of Law.
-Panelists included Daniel Coquillette, Charles Warren Visiting Professor of American Legal History at Harvard Law School; Susan Koniak, Professor of Law at Boston University; Judith McMorrow, Professor at Boston College Law School; and Joseph Singer, Bussey Professor of Law at Harvard Law School.
+Panelists included Daniel Coquillette from Harvard Law School, Susan Koniak from Boston University, Judith McMorrow from Boston College Law School, and Joseph Singer from Harvard Law School.

 In contrast to the first panel, these scholars emphasized the messiness and difficulties of balancing their religious obligations and identities when confronted with ethical dilemmas in the practice of law.
 Coquillette identifies as Quaker and shared his experiences of speaking from a professional and also theological voice, where appropriate, with his clients. “[For Quakers,] your religious and spiritual life cannot be divorced from your professional life,” he said.
 “Quakers are about putting faith into action and that’s what legal practice is about.”